 There’s a lot to love about moving to a retirement village.
 And anyone who’s moved into a village will tell you that while costs seem higher on the surface, it often works out as better value than living in your own home.
 There are a few different costs to consider when choosing your village and it’s important you understand what they are and whether retirement village living will work for you:

 • Buying into the village and the deferred management fee (DMF)

 Base weekly fee

-Think about this as your maintenance and entertainment fund; it’s a weekly fee that covers the day-to-day running of your village.
+Think about this as your maintenance and entertainment fund; it’s a weekly fee that covers the daily running of your village.
 It keeps the pool in top shape, the grounds looking gorgeous, and the fun activities flowing.
-It also covers exterior maintenance on your home, including cleaning your windows (inside and out!).
+It also covers exterior maintenance on your home, including cleaning your windows inside and out.
 So, if your gutters back up or a ball goes through your window, you can sit back and let someone else take care of it.

 What you should do: